Chef Vs Puppet Vs Ansible – Comparison of DevOps Configuration Management Tools

 4) Ease of Management

-There are two types of configurations including ‘pull’ and ‘push’.
-Pull configuration involves pulling all configurations from a central server to the slave nodes without any commands.
-Whereas, in a push configuration, all the configurations in the server will be pushed to the nodes with specific commands.
+Managing the DevOps automation services depends upon the language and configuration of the tools.
+There are two types of configurations, including ‘pull’ and ‘push’.
+A pull configuration involves pulling all configurations from a central server to the slave nodes without commands.
+In a push configuration, all the configurations in the server are pushed to the nodes with specific commands.

 DevOps Tool | Configuration | Ease of Management |